 Blurb: ‘Offred is a Handmaid in the Republic of Gilead.
 She has only one function: to breed.
 If she deviates, she will, like dissenters, be hanged at the wall or sent out to die slowly of radiation sickness.
 But even a repressive state cannot obliterate desire – neither Offred’s nor that of the two men on which her future hangs.
 Brilliantly conceived and executed, this powerful evocation of twenty-first century America explores a world in which oppression of women, and repression of the truth, have become justified.’

-Reading this book was a mind-bending adventure of the best kind.
-It was entertaining and thought provoking.
+Reading Hard Boiled Wonderland was a mind-bending adventure of the best kind.
+It was entertaining and thought-provoking.
 The ending left me gobsmacked and astounded by Murakami’s genius.
 This an incredible multi-layered book that I still think about.

-When I think of books that I’ve taken me to distant lands and cultures, I think of this novel.
-It’s a historical novel that follows anthropologists as they immerse themselves in life with an indigenous tribe.
+When I think of books that have taken me to distant lands and cultures, I think of this novel.
+Euphoria is a historical novel that follows anthropologists as they immerse themselves in life with an indigenous tribe.
 It’s got everything you want in an entertaining read: unique setting, characters pit against each other due to contradicting desires, adventure, action, suspense, the lot.
 King brought a world to life that most of us will never see.

 Blurb: ‘After all what can we ever gain in forever looking back and blaming ourselves if our lives have not turned out quite as we might have wished?’
 In the summer of 1956, Stevens, the ageing butler of Darlington Hall, embarks on a leisurely holiday that will take him deep into the English countryside and into his past… A contemporary classic, The Remains of the Day is Kazuo Ishiguro’s beautiful and haunting evocation of life between the wars in a Great English House, of lost causes and lost love.’